cetmix/calculation-engine/base_calculation/README.rst

 Following global and built-in variables are accessible from any
 expression:

-RESULT: dictionary with values.
+``RESULT``: dictionary with values.
 Holds the current result of the Calculation process as it is available at the moment of the expression evaluation.
 You can also get the RESULT as it is available at the the particular Calculation Block output.
 Those values are accessible using